Operationalizing Counterfactual Metrics: Incentives, Ranking, and Information Asymmetry: Comparisons of Quality Metrics

-We begin by analyzing regret under the current common quality measure that rewards the average treated outcome, as done by the mortality measures in the New York and Philidelphia health departments in the 1990s analyzed by \cite{dranove2003more}, and in most CMS quality measures \cite{mips}. \citet{lazzarini2022counterfactual} also refers to these as ``outcome contracts.''
+{\bf Status quo: average treated outcome.} We begin by analyzing regret under the current common quality measure that rewards the average treated outcome, as done by the mortality measures in the New York and Philidelphia health departments in the 1990s analyzed by \citep{dranove2003more}, and in many CMS quality measures \citep{mips}. \citet{lazzarini2022counterfactual} also refers to these as ``outcome contracts.''
 The reward function for the \textit{average treated outcome (ATO)} takes the following form: